imndb/Spring-certification-notes/Notes-2024.md

 @ConditionalOnRepositoryType — Specified type of Spring Data repository has been enabled.
 @ConditionalOnSingleCandidate — Spring bean of specified type (class) contained in bean factory and single candidate can be determined.

 - Weaving: linking aspects with other application types or objects to create an advised object.
 This can be done at compile time (using the AspectJ compiler, for example), load time, or at runtime

 # Actuator:

 @GetMapping("/orders")
 @Timed("orders.summary")

+- Prometheus and logfile are endpoints available for web applications.
+- The statuses provided out of the box are UP, DOWN, UNKNOWN, OUT_OF_SERVICE

 public RegardController(MeterRegistry meter)